Skip to main content

 Known Limitations

-• Python versions older than 3.7 are not supported but may work as expected.
+• Endor Labs does not support Python versions older than 3.7, but they may work as expected.

-• If a virtual environment is not provided, Python version constraints are not assumed based on the runtime environment of CI.
-Dependencies are shown for all possible versions of Python at runtime.
-If a virtual environment is provided, Endor Labs respects what is installed in the virtual environment.
+• If you do not provide a virtual environment, Endor Labs does not assume Python version constraints based on the CI runtime environment.
+Dependencies appear for all possible Python versions at runtime.
+If you provide a virtual environment, Endor Labs respects what you installed in it.

-• Symbolic links into manifest files may result in the same package being duplicated in the project.
+• Symbolic links in manifest files may cause Endor Labs to duplicate the same package in the project.

-• If a dependency is not available in the PyPI repository or in a configured private package repository, Endor Labs will be unable to build the software and scans may fail without first building the package in the local environment successfully.
+• If a dependency is not available in the PyPI repository or in a configured private package repository, Endor Labs cannot build the software.
+Build the package in your local environment before scanning.

 Call Graph Limitations

-• Dynamically modified or extended function calls used to declare methods or attributes at run time might not be included in the call graph.
+• The call graph might not include dynamically modified or extended function calls that declare methods or attributes at runtime.

-• Type stubs that provide hints or type annotations for functions, methods, and variables in your Python modules or libraries have to be installed manually before performing a scan.
+• Install type stubs that provide hints or type annotations for functions, methods, and variables in your Python modules or libraries manually before scanning.

 • If your project has a pyproject.toml file that includes tools.pyright section, it overrides Endor Labs settings for Pyright and may result in incorrect call graph results.
 You will need to remove the tools.pyright section from the pyproject.toml file.